dmbarbour/wikilon/docs/Runtime.md

 * support logical inline blocks

 Distinguishing values vs. actions could improve performance for binding and data shuffling, as does an optimized representation for tuples and bindings.
 List cons cells are heterogeneous and provide an adequate basis for representing a wide variety of structured data (lists, trees, etc.).

+An interesting opportunity is to represent lists via array-like constructs, perhaps with a terminal, to reduce pointer-chasing.

+ This could work especially well with an order-preserving, compacting GC because I could collect just part of a list.

+, especially if we can support overlapping objects.
+If we can support lists as arrays (and logical flatmaps of lists) that would cover a lot of basic data structures *very* efficiently.

 Optimizing list cons cells could offer adequate efficiency for representing many data structures (trees, lists).
 Optional or sum type values offer more modest benefits, potentially saving allocation of a word for sum wrappers.
 Optimizing tuples and bindings is useful because it's a common intermediate structure.